Johnson's hot start helps Spurs beat Rockets, end skid at 11 - KVIA

 Malaki Branham sandwiched a 3-pointer between a pair of 3s by Johnson as the Spurs rallied for a 68-65 lead four minutes into the second half.
 San Antonio was 8 for 14 on 3-pointers in building a 14-point lead in the third quarter.

-San Antonio extended their lead to 20 points midway through the final period.
+San Antonio extended its lead to 20 points midway through the final period.

 TIP-INS

-Spurs: San Antonio has played 15 of its 25 games without at least one player from its opening night starting lineup of Johnson, Jones, Vassell, Sochan and Poeltl. … The Spurs ae 1-15 when trailing after the first quarter. … C Zach Collins whiplashed and smacked the back of his head after tumbling to the court while unsuccessfully attempting to block Sengun’s one-handed dunk.
-Sengun’s dunk was nullified by an offensive foul, which was upheld by video review. … Rookie Blake Wesley is nearing a return after being out since Nov.
+Spurs: San Antonio has played 15 of its 25 games without at least one player from its opening night starting lineup of Johnson, Jones, Vassell, Sochan and Poeltl. … The Spurs ae 1-15 when trailing after the first quarter. … Rookie Blake Wesley is nearing a return after being out since Nov.
 1 Grade 3 left MCL sprain.
 Wesley has been practicing 3-on-3 with the team.

 UP NEXT